stewiegreen/photo_organizer/README.md

 The file structure ends up looking like this:
 Destination folder/year/month/

+Some things to do:

+Set up a simple .txt file that sets a permanent root folder location where all photos are saved.

-If you're like me you have photos from 3 or 4 different people/devices which makes sorting photos in chronological order impossible so I may add an option to also rename photos (something like YY_MM_DD_HH_MM_SS.jpg) so that they are in chronological order
+Add an option to rename photos (something like YY_MM_DD_HH_MM_SS.jpg) so that they are in chronological order no matter how many friends/family you get your photos from

+Add more photo types